Comsecuris/shannonRE/README.md

-Those are helpful scripts for various tasks performed during reverse engineering the Shannon Baseband with the goal to exploit the Samsung Galaxy S6.
+Helpful scripts for various tasks performed during reverse engineering the Shannon Baseband with the goal to exploit the Samsung Galaxy S6.
 Specifically, this is the code release for [https://comsecuris.com/slides/recon2016-breaking_band.pdf](https://comsecuris.com/slides/recon2016-breaking_band.pdf)

 Please reach out to us for patches or future research in this direction!